History of timekeeping devices: Water clocks

-The introduction of the water clock to China, perhaps from Mesopotamia, occurred as far back as the 2nd millennium BC, during the Shang Dynasty, and at the latest by the 1st millennium BC.
-Around 550 AD, Yin Kui(殷蘷) was the first in China to write of the overflow or constant-level tank in his book "Lou ke fa(漏刻法)".
-Around 610, two Sui Dynasty inventors, Geng Xun(耿詢) and Yuwen Kai(宇文愷), created the first balance clepsydra, with standard positions for the steelyard balance.
+The introduction of the water clock to China, perhaps from Mesopotamia, occurred as far back as the 2nd millennium BC, during the Shang dynasty, and at the latest by the 1st millennium BC.
+Around 550 AD, Yin Kui (殷蘷) was the first in China to write of the overflow or constant-level tank in his book "Lou ke fa (漏刻法)".
+Around 610, two Sui dynasty inventors, Geng Xun (耿詢) and Yuwen Kai (宇文愷), created the first balance clepsydra, with standard positions for the steelyard balance.
 In 721 the mathematician Yi Xing and government official Liang Lingzan regulated the power of the water driving an astronomical clock, dividing the power into unit impulses so that motion of the planets and stars could be duplicated.
 In 976, the Song dynasty astronomer Zhang Sixun addressed the problem of the water in clepsydrae freezing in cold weather when he replaced the water with liquid mercury.
 A water-powered astronomical clock tower was built by the polymath Su Song in 1088, which featured the first known endless power-transmitting chain drive.

 The Greek philosophers Anaxagoras and Empedocles both referred to water clocks that were used to enforce time limits or measure the passing of time.
 The Athenian philosopher Plato is supposed to have invented an alarm clock that used lead balls cascading noisily onto a copper platter to wake his students.

 A problem with most clepsydrae was the variation in the flow of water due to the change in fluid pressure, which was addressed from 100 BC when the clock's water container was given a conical shape.
 They became more sophisticated when innovations such as gongs and moving mechanisms were included.
-There is evidence that the 1st century BC Tower of the Winds in Athens once had eight sundials, a water clock, and a wind vane.
+There is strong evidence that the 1st century BC Tower of the Winds in Athens once had a water clock, and a wind vane, as well as the nine vertical sundials still visible on the outside.
 In Greek tradition, clepsydrae were used in court, a practise later adopted by the Ancient Romans.